Force over Distance: Chapter 14

 Young sighed.

 By 1300 hours they’d been cleared by TJ and located Rush's computer (still where he’d left it in the control interface room).
 They entered the mess a little behind schedule to find Wray sitting silently in front of a third of Destiny's crew.
-What little conversation there was ceased as soon as they stepped through the doors.
+What little conversation there was died as soon as they stepped through the doors.

 The crew could probably count the number of times Young and Rush had purposefully entered a room together on one hand.
 Maybe with one finger.